mapping-elections/site/_essays/02-zagarri-political-parties.md

 despite having the same name, the Federalists of the 1790s represented a very different coalition from the Federalists of the ratification period.
-Similarly, although "Democratic-Republicans" during this era were sometimes simply called "Republicans," the two parties are not related.)
+Similarly, although "Democratic-Republicans" during this era were sometimes simply called "Republicans," they were not related to the Republican party that formed in 1854 and which continues to the present.)

 This was a period of great experimentation and change in the development of political parties.
 In general, Federalists and Democratic-Republicans espoused competing, and often contradictory, visions of the nation's future.
 Federalists, for example, tended to